Kalvin-W/Project-1/README.md

 DVWA-WEB-3 No 10.0.0.4

 ELk-Server No 10.1.0.4 & Personal IP

-<h2>Elk Configuration
+**Elk Configuration**

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because…​
+No configuration was performed manually, which is advantageous because...

 The main advantages of automating configuration through Ansible is the ease of use and an extremely easy learning curve.
 Through the use of Playbooks you are able to configure multiple Machines through the use of a single command after initial configuration.
 The playbook implements the following tasks:

 Create a New VM (should be named something simple "Elk-Server") Keep note of the Private IP (10.1.0.4) and the Public IP (0.0.0.0) you will need the Private IP to SSH into the VM and the Public IP to connect to the Kibana Portal (HTTP Site) to view all Metrics/Syslogs.
 Download and Configure the "elk-docker" container "In the hosts.conf you will need to add a new group [elkservers] and the Private IP (10.1.0.4) to the group.
 Then you need to create a new ansible-playbook (elk.yml) that will download, install, configures the "Elk-Server" to map the following ports [5601], and starts the container.
 Launch and expose the container "After installing and starting the new container.
 You can verify that the container is up and running by SSHing into the container from your JumpBox (SAW).
 Once you are in the [Elk-Server] run the command [sudo docker ps] Create new Inbound Security Rules to allow Ports: 5601, 22, 80, 443"The Inbound Security Rules should allow access from your Personal Network" Open a new browser and type in the [Public IP:5601] to access the Kibana Portal Site.

-<h2>Using the Playbook
+**Using the Playbook**

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: SSH into the control node and follow the steps below: